ihf-code/python/session_10/exercises/exercises_10.md

 ## Section 10 Exercises

 # SECTION A
 1. Create a Person class, initialise it with a name.
-Create a method that will say hello to the name.
+Create a method for the Person class that will say hello to the name.

 2. Create a Circle class, initialise it with a radius.
-The circles constructed must have two getters get_area() and get_perimeter() which give both respective areas and perimeter (circumference).
+Create two methods for the Circle class: get_area() and get_circumference() which give both respective areas and circumference.
- - Note: Area of a circle = π r ** 2
+- Note: Area of a circle = πr ** 2
- - Circumference = π × Diameter
+- Circumference = 2πr

 3. Create a Vehicle class, initialise it with, wheels, colour.
 Create a method for the miles and a method to display all this information.